ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Define the model
 ----------------
 Define the model by creating a sketch with a circle on the client.
-Then, create your on the server.
+Then, create your model on the server.

 .. code:: python